-- We recognize the challenges that an applicant may face in meeting the in-person laboratory requirement.
+(1) We recognize the challenges that an applicant may face in meeting the in-person laboratory requirement.
 For this reason, we have modified our pending/outstanding course requirements.
-For the 2020-2021 CASPA Application Cycle ONLY, Loma Linda University PA Sciences will allow for three total outstanding prerequisite courses at the time of application, with a maximum of 2 science courses outstanding at the time of application.
+For the 2021-2022 CASPA Application Cycle, Loma Linda University PA Sciences will allow for three total outstanding prerequisite courses at the time of application, with a maximum of 2 science courses outstanding at the time of application.
 An outstanding course is defined as any course listed as being in progress when the CASPA application is submitted by the applicant, even if the course will be completed prior to the applicant submitting his or her supplemental application.
-Transcripts demonstrating completion of outstanding coursework must be received by the department no later than August 31, 2021 at 12:00 PM.
+All outstanding prerequisites must be completed by the end of Spring quarter of the year of matriculation.

-- Science courses must be for science majors and include an on-campus laboratory or a hybrid (at least 50% of lab on-campus) laboratory component.
-Online science courses will be evaluated on a case-by-case basis, but must have an on-campus or hybrid laboratory component in order to be considered.
+Science courses must be for science majors and include an on-campus or hybrid laboratory component (at least 50% of the lab on campus).
 It is required that all prerequisite science courses have been taken within the last 10 years.
 Introductory courses are not accepted as meeting our science pre-requisite course criteria.

-An alternative option for those who are facing difficulty in registration of online laboratory components are to register for the lecture component of the course online for the Spring quarter/semester, and complete the laboratory component of the course at a later date.
+An alternative option for those who are facing difficulty in registration of on campus or hybrid laboratory components are to register for the lecture component of the course online, and complete the laboratory component of the course at a later date.
 Please note, both courses must carry an institutional registration (i.e. two separate registered courses - lecture and lab, ex.
 ANAT1 - Anatomy Lecture, ANAT1A - Anatomy Laboratory) and the syllabus may be requested to ensure that the laboratory component occurred in the on-campus and/or hybrid setting.
 Additionally, the applicant must have received a passing grade in both components of the course to be considered.